LBannenberg/magento2-layout-bricks/README.md

 ]) ?> />
 ```

-This would result in the following HTML:
+This would result in the following HTML after the defaults and your custom input is merged:

 ```html
 <input class="bg-white text-black"